 Choosing the right font can separate a good design from a great design.
 And as you know, the best decorative fonts usually come at a cost.
-That’s because they’re worth it.
+That’s because they’re worth it (and they’re licensed for commercial projects).
 They’re designed by professional typographers.
 However, that doesn’t mean there aren’t some amazing free cartoon fonts out there, too.

 Here are some of the best free, high-quality comic book fonts and cartoon fonts on the web.
 Don’t forget to check the licensing before you use any of these in your designs, as some of them are only free for personal use.

 Just Bubble is just what it sounds like — a bubbly, bouncy, round sans-serif that looks like bubbles or balloons, complete with the glare!
 A wide range of projects can use a typeface with this bubble lettering style.
 Comes with uppercase, lowercase, numbers, punctuation, and multilingual support.

 A fun, playful display font that lends itself perfectly to a wide range of cartoon or comic book design projects.
 Comes with uppercase letters, numbers, and punctuation.

 If Wicked Mouse looks familiar to you, maybe that’s because it’s a goofy little font, reminiscent of magic cartoons from a kingdom in a bygone era.
 Back during that time when Pluto was still a planet… Includes capital letters and numbers.
 There’s a nifty 3D version available for purchase.

 This blocky, dimensional, doodly, hand-drawn typeface will be really great with your comic, cartoon, or creative doodle-themed design.
 Upper- and lowercase letters, numbers, and punctuation included.